 Getting in touch is easy, just follow one of the below options:

-Twitter – Use the hashtag #stfcadver to express your opinion and follow up-to-the-second live commentary on proceedings by following chief sports writer @SamMorshead_SA
+Twitter – Use the hashtag #stfcadver to express your opinion and follow up-to-the-second live updates on proceedings by following chief sports writer @SamMorshead_SA.

 Comment – Use the box below the live blog to contribute, but please make sure to keep your thoughts clean.